Installer measuring Wi-Fi throughput in a living room

 Case study: one small move, big upload gains

-In a plaster‑and‑lath colonial, moving the living‑room node from a TV cabinet to an open bookshelf raised uploads from ~40–60 Mb/s to ~120–180 Mb/s at the far couch.
+In a plaster-and-lath colonial, moving the living-room node from a TV cabinet to an open bookshelf raised uploads from about 40–60 Mb/s to 120–180 Mb/s at the far couch.
 Calls stopped stuttering, and streaming DVR uploads finished reliably.

-We kept 80 MHz on 6 GHz, reduced 5 GHz to 40 MHz to cut overlap with a nearby office AP, and labeled final node locations for future service.
+We started at 320 MHz on 6 GHz, then stepped down to 160 MHz for steadier mid-room results.
+We reduced 5 GHz to 40 MHz to cut overlap with a nearby office AP and labeled final node locations for future service.

 Placement rules of thumb